CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Topology enters

 The topologies we use on von Neumann algebras (and their analogues for von Neumann modules) are the \it{strong topology} (also known as \it{strong operator topology}) and \it{normality} of positive maps.
 (The latter is not actually continuity in a topology; it is order continuity, and as such equivalent to \nbd{\sigma}weak continuity.
 See also here Appendix \ref{vNAPP} for details about other topologies and some reasons for our choice.)
-The only thing going beyond Appendix \ref{vNAPP}, is that for the \it{weak topology} (also known as \it{weak operator topology}) it is sometimes useful to recall that a weakly operator continuous CP-semigroup (that is, $t\mapsto\AB{x,T_t(b)y}$ is continuous for all $b\in\cB\subset\sB(G)$ and $x,y\in G$) is strongly operator continuous (that is, $t\mapsto T_t(b)x$ is continuous for all $b\in\cB\subset\sB(G)$ and $x\in G$), too. \footnote{ In many papers it is claimed, possibly presenting the easy argument for strong \bf{right} continuity of $T$, that this statement is obvious.
+The only thing going beyond Appendix \ref{vNAPP}, is that for the \it{weak topology} (also known as \it{weak operator topology}) it is sometimes useful to recall that a \phantomsectionweakly operator continuous semigroup (that is, $t\mapsto\AB{x,T_t(b)y}$ is continuous for all $b\in\cB\subset\sB(G)$ and $x,y\in G$) of normal CP-maps is strongly operator continuous (that is, $t\mapsto T_t(b)x$ is continuous for all $b\in\cB\subset\sB(G)$ and $x\in G$), too. \footnote{ In many papers it is claimed, possibly presenting the easy argument for strong \bf{right} continuity of $T$, that this statement is obvious.
 But left continuity is tricky and has a different more involved proof.
 The first formal (and direct) proof seems to be in Markiewicz and Shalit \cite{MaSha10}.
-A proof by first showing that the minimal dilation is weakly continuous, and then appealing to the fact that for \nbd{E}semigroups the implication is obvious and turns over easily to the dilated CP-semigroup, can be found in Skeide \cite[Appendix A.2]{Ske16} } In general, we usually will speak only of strongly continuous semigroups both for the \nbd{C^*}case and for the von Neumann case, meaning strongly Banach continuous in the former and strongly operator continuous in the latter.
-This is more or less unambiguous, because by the result \cite{Ell00} of Elliot a strongly Banach continuous CP-semigroup on a von Neumann algebra is uniformly continuous; so it makes not much sense to speak of strongly Banach continuous semigroups in the von Neumann case.
-However, if $E$ is a von Neumann module, then it \bf{does} make sense to distinguish between the strong topology of the space $\sB^a(E)$ of operators on the Banach space $E$, or of the strong topology of the subspace $\sB^a(E)\subset\sB(H)$ of the space of operators $\sB(H)$ on the Hilbert space $H$.
-In this case, strongly continuous is referring to the latter case, while for the former we will say strictly continuous; this is justified by the fact that on $\sB^a(E)$ the strong and the strict topology coincide on bounded subsets and that strong continuity of $t\mapsto T_t(a)$ \bf{is} a matter of bounded subsets.
-To minimize confusion, we will also in the \nbd{C^*}case speak of strictly continuous semigroups on $\sB^a(E)$.
-Now in the situation of Observation \ref{pstrcontob} there is no longer a problem: $\theta_t(p)$ may (and, usually, will be required to) be strictly continuous, or strongly continuous in the von Neumann case.
+A proof by first showing that the minimal dilation is weakly continuous, and then appealing to the fact that for \nbd{E}semigroups the implication is obvious and turns over easily to the dilated CP-semigroup, can be found in Skeide \cite[Appendix A.2]{Ske16} } In general, we will speak of strongly continuous semigroups both for the \nbd{C^*}case and for the von Neumann case, meaning strongly Banach continuous in the former and strongly operator continuous in the latter.
+This is more or less unambiguous, because by the result \cite{Ell00} of Elliot a strongly Banach continuous normal CP-semigroup on a von Neumann algebra is uniformly continuous; so it makes not much sense to speak of strongly Banach continuous semigroups in the von Neumann case.
+However, if $E$ is a von Neumann module, then it \bf{does} make sense to distinguish between the strong topology of the space $\sB^a(E)$ of operators on the Banach space $E$ and the strong topology of the subspace $\sB^a(E)\subset\sB(H)$ of the space of operators $\sB(H)$ on the Hilbert space $H$.
+To minimize confusion, for semigroups on $\sB^a(E)$ we will always (also in the \nbd{C^*} case) speak of \phantomsectionstrictly continuous when referring to the strong operator topology of $\sB^a(E)$.
+(This is justified by the fact that on $\sB^a(E)$ the strong and the strict topology coincide on bounded subsets and that strong continuity of $t\mapsto T_t(a)$ \bf{is} a matter of bounded subsets.)
+We speak of \phantomsectionstrongly continuous when referring to the strong operator topology of $\sB(H)\supset\sB^a(E)$ when $E$ is a von Neumann module.